adampiskorski/pyconza-mailer/readme.md

 - SENDING_EMAIL: Email address that you will be sending from.
 - SENDING_NAME: Human readable name representing the sender.
+- SHEET_KEY_TO_EMAIL: Key for Google sheet (can be found in URL) that contains all emails to send to
+- SHEET_KEY_TO_SKIP: Key for Google sheet (can be found in URL) that contains all emails to skip
+- SHEET_KEY_UNSUBSCRIBED: Key for Google sheet (can be found in URL) that contains all emails to also skip due to unsubscription

 ### Secrets